Home

 - Aave V4 and the evolution of decentralized lending architecture;

-- stablecoins as the liquidity engine of crypto markets, with total supply still close to $315 billion;
+- stablecoins as the liquidity engine of crypto markets, with total supply around the $317–318 billion zone;

-- tokenized real-world assets, especially U.S. Treasuries and institutional funds;
+- tokenized real-world assets, especially U.S. Treasuries, institutional funds, private credit and gold-backed tokens;

 - AI-assisted security, after the Zcash Orchard vulnerability;